codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_responses.rst

 Upgrade Guide
 =============
-1. The methods in the HTML Responses class are named slightly different.
+1. The methods in the HTTP Responses class are named slightly different.
 The most important change in the naming is the switch from underscored method names to camelCase.
 The method ``set_content_type()`` from version 3 is now named ``setContentType()`` and so on.
 2. In the most cases you have to change ``$this->output`` to ``$this->response`` followed by the method.
 You can find all methods :doc:`here </outgoing/response>`.

 Code Example